pdf-raku/PDF-Grammar-raku/README.md

 This is a proof of concept to see if a grammer can be reasonbly constructed to tokenize real-world PDF documents.
 It has so far been tested against a limited sample of PDF documents.
-Further more it has so far been built and tested against Rakudo Star 2012-11.
+Further more, it has so far only been built and tested against Rakudo Star 2012-11.

 If this gammar survives at all; the tokens and capturing rules that comprise it will most likely change significantly.